Walt Disney World Christmas Celebrations

-Downtown Disney takes on a holiday feel with the Festival of the Seasons which runs from before Thanksgiving on November 16 until December 27, 2012.
+Downtown Disney takes on a holiday feel with the Festival of the Seasons which runs from before Thanksgiving until just after Christmas in 2013.

 In Disney’s town of Celebration the Now Snowing event begins after Thanksgiving and continues until New Year’s Eve.